grifon1/sql-projects/Music/README.md

     <details> <summary> Click here for results</summary>
     <p>

     ### Below is the truncated results table.
-While we can make a general observation about the relationship of the number of tracks in an album to its sales using this table alone, we do not have statstics to back us. ###
+While we can make a general observation about the relationship of the number of tracks in an album to its sales using this table, we do not have statistics to back us. ###

     ### A Pearson's R correlation was done to find whether the length of an album tends to generate more sales.
-Album length and sales were found to be strong correlated r(304) = .81, P < .001 ###
+Album length and sales were found to be strongly positively correlated r(304) = .81, P < .001 ###

     AlbumId|	AlbumTitle|	NumberOfTracks|	Sales of Album
     ---|	---|	---|	---